tigerconnect/desktop-app/README.md

 TigerConnect Desktop App is currently not able to remove a Single-click installation while using the Admin installer, since the Single-click installer is associated with a single user rather than the entire system.
 To recover from this situation, it is recommended to uninstall the Single-click version before trying to run the Admin installer.

 Such Single-click installs (for version 5.x or higher) can be detected by:
-* Opening Registry Editor and searching for `Uninstall TigerConnect.exe`.
+* Opening Registry Editor and searching for `Uninstall TigerConnect.exe`
-* There should be a match for a key named `QuietUninstallString`.
+* There should be a match for a key named `QuietUninstallString`
 * Double click on the key, copy the "Value data" field.
 * Paste that command into a Terminal session that is running as the user who the installation belongs to (which can be determined from the path to the executable).
 * Execute that command to uninstall the Single-click variant of Desktop App.